 If your legs aren’t painted on and you are keen to hike, just follow the sidewalk to the left once you enter the park for about five to ten minutes until you see the trailhead on the right-hand side of the road.

 The trail is not steep at all and there are several park benches to take a rest along the way if you wish.
 The trail will lead you right to the top, emerging at Terraza Bellavista roughly forty minutes later.

-Watching the sunset at San Cristobal Hill is one of the best things to do in Santiago Chile and a perfect way to end the day exploring this magnificent city!
+Watching the sunset at San Cristobal Hill is a perfect way to end the day exploring this magnificent city!